 The truth of the matter is that it is our teaching that the population of the globe is limited.
-The present incarnated population is about two thousand million human beings, including everybody, savages and barbarians and civilized beings.
+The present incarnated population is about two thousand million human beings.
 Two thousand millions!
 But there are many more than these two thousand millions who are in the interior worlds waiting their time to take human bodies.
 I do not venture to say how many reincarnating egos there are to come to Earth.
 I would not even try to estimate.
 Possibly ten thousand millions, I do not know, but what I do know is that the populations of the Earth shift geographically.
 Sometimes it is Asia, sometimes it is America.
 At present it is the European peninsula and the Americas which show the upward rise.
 Asia is temporarily static but from appearances it would seem as if the coming great populous centers of the Occident will be the New World.
 But not yet; a thousand years from now perhaps.

 Is a great war necessary to make all people better and to make them see the errors which they have experienced?